 In August 2009, ESR, a non-practicing entity, filed a complaint against us in the United States District Court for the District of Delaware alleging infringement by us and other defendants of two patents.
 The plaintiffs are claiming unspecified damages and requesting an injunction against the alleged infringement.
 In June 2010, the Court granted our motion to stay pending the outcome of reexamination proceedings in the PTO on both asserted patents.
-The PTO rejected all of the claims of the patents in the suit and ESR has appealed this result to the BPAI.
+The PTO rejected all of the claims of the patents in the suit and ESR appealed this result to the BPAI.
+In August 2012, the BPAI completed its review of both reexamination proceedings, and after the BPAI's review, all claims of the asserted ESR patents remain rejected.

 In April 2010, an individual, a former stockholder of Fortinet, filed a class action lawsuit against us claiming unspecified damages in the California Superior Court for the County of Los Angeles alleging violation of various California Corporations Code sections and related tort claims alleging misrepresentation and breach of fiduciary duty regarding the 2009 repurchase by Fortinet of shares of its stock while we were a privately-held company.
 In September 2010, the Court granted our motion to transfer the case to the California Superior Court for Santa Clara County and the plaintiff has filed several amended complaints in the Superior Court to add individual defendants, among other amendments.
-The Superior Court will be hearing motions for summary judgment in November 2012, and has set a trial date for December 2012.
+The Superior Court set a trial date for December 2012, but subsequently we have made progress in settlement discussions for this matter.

 In July 2010, NPS, a non-practicing entity, filed a complaint in the United States District Court for the Eastern District of Texas alleging patent infringement by us and other defendants.
 NPS is claiming unspecified damages, including treble damages for willful infringement, and requests an injunction against such alleged infringement.
 In December 2011, the United States District Court for the Eastern District of Texas ordered the case to be transferred to the Northern District of California.
-In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with the company as the sole defendant.
+In June 2012, the United States District Court for the Northern District of California dismissed the other defendants for misjoinder, and the case is proceeding with Fortinet as the sole defendant.

 In June 2012, we received a letter from SRI International ("SRI") claiming that we infringed certain SRI patents.
 Subsequently, we filed a complaint in the United States District Court for the Northern District of California seeking declaratory relief and a judgment that the SRI patents were invalid, unenforceable and/or not infringed by any of our products or services.
-The case is currently in the very early stages, and we have determined that, as of this time, there is not a reasonable possibility that a loss has been incurred.